 Is there really a shift from compliance to advisory?

-As little as two or three years ago I remember several discussions at accountants networking events in London where the general feelings were (and I quote one delegate) ‘the professional bodies have been banging on about this for years, we don’t need to worry’.
+A few years ago I remember several discussions at accountants networking events in London where the general feelings were (and I quote one delegate) 'the professional bodies have been banging on about this for years, we don't need to worry'.
 Since then the pace of change has accelerated and I suspect it will accelerate further.
-Do you need to worry about changing the emphasis in your firm, I don’t know.
-Do you need to think about it and what it might mean to you – yes.
+Do you need to worry about changing the emphasis in your firm, I don't know.
+Do you need to think about it and what it might mean to you - yes.

 What's caused this shift, and why has it accelerated?